At least 7 killed as ‘record-breaking’ rain lashes Lahore

-At least seven people were killed in Lahore on Wednesday as “record-breaking” rain lashed the city, causing urban flooding and damage to infrastructure.
+At least seven people were killed when “record-breaking” rain lashed Lahore on Wednesday, causing urban flooding and damage to infrastructure in several areas.

-According to Punjab caretaker Chief Minister Mohsin Naqvi, the deaths took place due to roof collapses, drowning and electrocution.
+According to Provincial Disaster Management Authority Director General Imran Qureshi, three people died due to electrocution and roof collapses each while a girl drowned.
+One death was also reported in Layyah.

+He said six other people were injured during rain-related incidents across Punjab in the last 24 hours.
+They were moved to hospitals and provided with medical aid.

-Earlier, talking to media persons on tour to different parts of the city, Naqvi said, “We have dispatched teams across the city to clear main roads and drain water from submerged areas.”
+Talking to media persons on a tour of different parts of Lahore, Naqvi said, “We have dispatched teams across the city to clear main roads and drain water from submerged areas.”

 Naqvi said areas such as Muslim Town, Garden Town and Gulberg were majorly inundated due to the overflow of water from the Lahore Canal.